Find A Loan Expert

 2. Get Pre-Qualified with an FHM Loan Officer.
 Your client meets with an FHM loan officer to discuss their needs, understand the best loan options for their situation, and to find out how much they may qualify to borrow.

 3. Sign the Purchase Agreement.
-Once your client selects their dream home, they will work with you to complete the Purchase Agreement.
+Once your client selects their dream home and has decided on all options and upgrades, they will work with you to complete the Purchase Agreement.

 4. Formal Loan Application.
 Your FHM loan officer will help the client complete and submit their full loan application via LoanNow.